DevMarcoStundner/CAN_MCSD_Project/README.md

 > [Diagram Image
 Link](//www.plantuml.com/plantuml/png/PP0n2uCm58Jt_8fNzmfc52bQwT315gnE8YAQqb9DIen3AVtlVGdDyEWKxlZktf5qCRqswponZRc9MK0dbHGTk-eUHR1NlHuX2k3Dcb8X-eA37DGeTCkQIrL0X6-UdI2VxiF3gW-DSXjr92UaLOKoIjj4Koz2mr4-LzF2TWV_fwY1aANyVVUw89r252HX61A2jn03IaQzn5VpNxNpqFHxlMdRtF3pQjpo6Egih5Wgv8WV-WK0)

+## Runtime
+The runtime code handles the initialization as well as the recurring control loop handler calls.
+The whole system is event driven, possible can errors are reported on the serial link.

+## Encoder
+The encoder library provides an interface to read the encoder position, which is detected in hardware with the help of a timer.
+Furthermore, the library allows to set a indicated position on the LED ring, with an optional blink mode.

+## Stepper
+The stepper library provides an interface to move the stepper motor to a designated position.
+The movement itself is made asynchroneously with the help of a timer.
+A function to get the current position(also during movement, with reduced accuracy) is also available.

 ## CAN Interface

 Das kann Interface wurde so aufgebaut, dass man damit ein Package bestehend aus folgenden Instanzen versenden kann.